asacowis/rocur/README.md

 * Curators must identify as female or non-binary.
 * Curators do not need to be affiliated with ASA
-* Curators must be individuals (i.e. an ASA Chapter cannot be a featured curator; however, an organizer from a local chapter may curate and tweet about chapter events).
+* Curators must be individuals.
+When a group is being showcased, we ask the perspectives of individuals to be shared and each person's name and face (picture) to be shared.
 * By signing on to be a curator of @WomeinStat you agree to our Curator Agreement that is outlined in our [RoCur Curator Guide](https://github.com/asacowis/rocur/blob/master/WomeninStat-Rocur-Guide.md).

 ## Curator Sign Up